 You need to get your business noticed, but should you invest time into social media or pay a web designer to create a website?
 There are pros and cons to each.

+So, which is better for you?
+Facebook, Pinterest, LinkedIn, Instagram or a website are all used by businesses.
 Social media is free and unless you’ve been hiding under a rock, you’re probably already familiar with it.
-The number of global social media users is expected to reach almost 3.43 billion in 2023 (Statista, 2020).
+The number of global social media users will reach almost 3.43 billion in 2023 (Statista, 2020).

 According to Facebook, in 2018 there were over 80 million small businesses using facebook’s free business tools.
 At the very least, a business should have a Facebook page.

 It’s free, easy to use and can communicate effectively with your customers.
 You can upload your products and services to your page with photos, opening hours, address and reviews.

 But, many businesses have trouble expanding their reach past their Facebook friends.
 This can be overcome by Facebook ads or placing a post on a local site as your business page.

 A website can be searched by anyone, although it costs money for hosting and a domain.
 Also, some techie knowledge is needed.